Research Topics: On-Surface Chemistry with High-Resolution STM/AFM

 [3] S. Kawai, S. Nakatsuka, T. Hatakeyama, R. Pawlak, T, Meier, J. Tracey, E. Meyer, A. S. Foster.
 Science Advances 2018, 4, eaar7181.

-Using a tip terminated with a CO molecule, we investigated a detailed structure of the self-assembly molecular film condensed by a weak C-F···H-C hydrogen bonding (Fig. 2A)[4].
-While a number of studies on the structural analyses at the nanometer scale had been conducted by STM, this contribution was the first example that CO-AFM can be used for the atomic-scale analysis with experimental data.
-We also found with this technique that fully-fluorinated molecules adsorbed on Ag(111) form the self-assembled structure as the similar as that of the conventional halogen bonding, namely the extended halogen bonding (Fig. 2B)[5].
+Using a tip terminated with CO molecule, we directly investigated the chemical structure of the self-assembled molecular films condensed by the weak C-F···H-C hydrogen bonding (Fig. 2A)4.
+Although there are many similar nanoscale studies using STM, this result was the first example to experimentally determine the self-assembled molecular structure with atomic-level precision.
+We also found that fluorinated molecules can form structures on Ag(111) similar to conventional halogen bonds, ma,e;u tje extemded ja;pgem bpmdomg (Fig. 2B)5.
 Furthermore, two different complex nanoporous molecular networks were obtained by replacing the central thiophen core in the dibrominated molecule by furan core.
-The structures allowed precise engineering of quantum dot array coupling through their barrier widths (Fig. 2C)[6].
+The structures allowed precise engineering of quantum dot array coupling through their barrier widths (Fig. 2C)6.
+By precisely designing halogen bonds, we succeeded in creating self-assembled films with three different sizes of vacancies, and in controlling the surface states using these vacancies (Figure 2D)7.

 --Related articles--